directus/directus/docs/reference/system/collections.md

 `locked`.

 `versioning` **boolean**\
-Whether or not the content versioning feature is enabled for this collection.
+Whether or not Content Versioning is enabled for this collection.

 #### Schema